 It is expected that this year 1.3 million devotees from across the world will come to Pahupatinath for Maha Shivaratri.
 The Pashupati Area Development Trust (PADT) has properly cleaned the Pashupati area and has taken measures to manage the crowd.
-Pashupati Area development Trust has said that this year it would much easier for devotees to carry out their puja and Darshan.
-To celebrate Maha Shivaratri in a convenient and safe way, Nepal government has deployed more than 6,000 police men and women in Pashupati area.
+Pashupati Area Development Trust has said that this year it would much easier for devotees to carry out their puja and Darshan.
+To celebrate Maha Shivaratri in a convenient and safe way, Nepal government has deployed more than 6,000 policemen and women in the Pashupati area.

 Photo Courtesy: Prajay Kansakar